Hot Flashes

 The following are the most common signs and symptoms of hot flashes:

-Sudden, intense feelings of heat.
-In the face, neck, arms, torso, and sometimes the whole body.
+• Sudden, intense feelings of heat.
+This can appear in the face, neck, arms, torso, and sometimes the whole body.

-Rapid or irregular heartbeat and pulse.
-Including heart palpitations.
+• Rapid or irregular heartbeat and pulse.
+Heart palpitations may occur.

-Cold chills.
-Often follow hot flashes, though sometimes women only experience the chill.
+• Cold chills.
+This often follow hot flashes, though sometimes women experience only the chill.

 While each woman will experience the symptoms of hot flashes in a pattern that is unique to her, some women are at a greater risk for more severe and prolonged hot flashes.
 Women taking the breast cancer treatment drug tamoxifen may experience more severe and prolonged hot flashes.
-Additionally, women who go through rapid menopause will often experience hot flashes more severely and for a longer duration.
+Additionally, women who have total hysterectomies will often experience hot flashes more severely and for a longer duration.

 Click on the following link to read more information about hot flashes, or continue reading below to learn more about the causes of hot flashes.